Our “Marge The Barge”

 I think the boot struts need something as it closes too heavy.

-Glovebox latch is broken along with many other interior latches/arm-rest hinge/cover scratches need fixing.
+Glovebox latch is broken along with many to most other interior latches/arm-rest hinge/cover scratches need fixing.
 One of the chair releases handles on the right has broke too (there’s another)

 If I kept it, I would also be looking at getting the gearbox oil changed as there’s a thump if pulling away too fast (Common problem – it automatically puts in neutral at junctions).
 Again, doesn’t need to be done but just thought I should say.